element-hq/element-android/CONTRIBUTING.md

 Translations are handled using an external tool: [Weblate](https://translate.element.io/projects/element-android/)

-As a general rule, please never edit or add or remove translations to the project in a Pull Request.
+**As a general rule, please never edit or add or remove translations to the project in a Pull Request**.
 It can lead to merge conflict if the translations are also modified in Weblate side.
+Pull Request containing change(s) on the translation files cannot be merged.

 #### Adding new string